-I have spoken with many board members and attended many meetings over the years, and I am amazed at how many members literally are not engaged, which reminded that one of the traits of an effective leader, or Pilot, is being a good team builder.
+I have spoken with many board members and attended many meetings over the years.
+I am amazed at how many members literally are not engaged, which reminded me that one of the traits of an effective leader, or Pilot, is being a good team builder.
 But how can you build a good team if you don’t understand the players?
-I’m not speaking about understanding their skills, I am speaking about understanding their level of engagement.
-That amorphous concept most ignore.
+I’m not speaking about understanding their skills.
+I am talking about knowing their level of engagement, that amorphous concept most ignore.

 First, let’s start with the role of the board.
-As the organization’s ultimate decision-making body, the board of directors plays two critical roles: overseeing management on behalf of shareholders and other constituencies; and advising management, albeit with limited involvement in everyday company operations – nose in, hands off!
+As the organization’s ultimate decision-making body, the board of directors plays two critical roles: overseeing management on behalf of shareholders and other constituencies; and advising management, albeit with limited involvement in everyday company operations – eyes open, nose in, hands-off!
 The board should not attempt to run the operations of the organization; it should oversee how management runs the company.